astronomer/airflow-guides/guides/install-k8s-secrets.md

 ## 1. Postgres Secret

 Depending on where your Postgres cluster is running, you may need to adjust the connection string in the next step to match your environment.
-If you installed via the helm chart, you can run the command that was output by helm to set the `${PGPASSWORD}` environment variable, which can be used in the next step.
-Once that variable is set, you can run this command directly to create the bootstrap secret.
+If you installed via the helm chart,you can run the command that was output by helm to set the `${PGPASSWORD}` environment variable, which can be used in the next step.
+Once that variable is set, you can run this command directly to create the `astronomer-bootstrap` secret.

 ```
 helm list